lekhrajdinkar/solution-engineer/01_aws/07_monitoring/01_CW-Metric.md

   - `default` : 5 min.
   - `standard` : 1 min
   - `high` : 1/5/10/30 sec
+    - A CloudWatch Alarm set on a High-Resolution Custom Metric, can be triggered as often as every `10 seconds`. :point_left:
+    - **high-resolution `alarm`** with a period of `10 seconds or 30 seconds`
+      - or you can set a regular alarm with a period of any multiple of `60 seconds`

 ### 1. Inbuilt metric
 - metric enabled by default.